Kafr Yasif: Israeli period

 The first meeting of the Congress of Druze Intellectuals took place in Kafr Yasif on 26 August 1966.
 The initiative behind the formation of the congress came from the youth of Druze villages in the Galilee, led by Salman Faraj.
-When the Druze leadership in the Department of Minority Affairs gained knowledge of the congress's planned meeting and failed to persuade Faraj to postpone it, the spiritual head of the Druze community, Sheikh Amin Tarif, locked the gates of the al-Khadr Shrine, where the meeting was to be held.
+When the Druze leadership in the Department of Minority Affairs gained knowledge of the congress's planned meeting and failed to persuade Faraj to postpone it, the spiritual head of the Druze community, Sheikh Amin Tarif locked the gates of the al-Khadr shrine, where the meeting was to be held.
 The congress was instead held in a nearby house in the town and one of the clauses of the summit expressed Druze solidarity with the other Arab communities of Israel.

 Kafr Yasif became the site of the first major violent incident between Christians and Druze in Israel on 11 April 1981.
 The clash began during a football match between fans of the town's local team and that of the nearby Druze village of Julis; a young man from Julis was fatally stabbed by a Christian from Kafr Yasif.
 Although reconciliation talks were immediately arranged to prevent further violence, the local council of Kafr Yasif refused to give up the name of the alleged killer.
-Hundreds of Druze youths from Julis subsequently entered Kafr Yasif, prompting the mayor to call for emergency back-up from the regional Israeli Police, a request which was denied.
-On 13 April about 60 armed police-officers positioned themselves in the field between the two villages, and while a sulha (traditional Arab peace agreement) was being negotiated, a group of heavily-armed Julis residents stormed the town, burning down 85 houses, 17 stores, a few workshops and 31 cars.
+Hundreds of Druze youths from Julis subsequently entered Kafr Yasif, prompting the mayor to call for emergency back-up from the regional police, a request which was denied.
+On 13 April, about 60 armed police officers positioned themselves in the field between the two villages, and while a sulha (traditional Arab peace agreement) was being negotiated, a group of heavily armed Julis residents stormed the town, burning down 85 houses, 17 stores, a few workshops and 31 cars.
 A church was also damaged.
 By the end of the attack three residents of Kafr Yasif had been shot dead and more were wounded.
 The police did not intervene, with some officers claiming they were not sufficiently armed.
 None of the attackers, which according to witnesses included some off-duty Druze soldiers from the Israeli Army, were arrested.
 Most of the compensation for the damage came from the Muslim waqf of Israel and a smaller portion from the World Council of Churches.